diospada/springboot-helloworld/README.md

 A spring boot enabled hello world application

-deployWindowsService in shared library in order to deploy microservice as windows service file
+deployWindowsService -> shared library in order to deploy microservice as windows service file